prof-rossetti/internet-technologies/exercises/website-style/exercise.md

 ## Objectives

   1. Gain familiarity with CSS, including selectors, and hexadecimal color notation.
-  2. Practice HTML.
-  3. Configure in-line, internal, and external CSS stylesheets.
+  2. Configure in-line, internal, and external CSS stylesheets.
-  4. Learn the benefits of code reuse, following the DRY principle.
+  3. Experiment with CSS media queries to produce a responsive design.
-  5. Leverage a front-end web development framework.
+  4. Leverage a front-end web development framework.

 ## Prerequisites